Shameless season 9: Plot

 Ford's revelation spurs Fiona into a downwards spiral.
 She goes on a drinking binge, and her constant drunkenness causes her to get fired from Patsy's.
 With Fiona's absence, Debbie begins taking charge at the Gallagher home.
 In order to maintain her credit, Max offers to buy Fiona's apartment building, which is subsequently demolished.
 Meanwhile, Xan returns to the Gallagher home after being abandoned by Mercy.
 Lip plans to adopt Xan, but his chances are ruined when a drunken Fiona answers the door during an unannounced DCFS visit.
 The DCFS worker concludes the Gallagher home unsuitable for Xan, and she is transferred to a foster home.
-Attempting to apologize to Lip, Fiona visits Brad's motorcycle shop and meets Lip's sponsee, Jason, who has recently celebrated 100 days of sobriety.
-Unaware about Jason's sobriety, Fiona drinks vodka in front of Jason, causing him to relapse.
+Attempting to apologize to Lip, Fiona visits Brad's motorcycle shop and meets Lip's sponsor, Jason, who has recently celebrated 100 days of sobriety.
+Unaware of Jason's sobriety, Fiona drinks vodka in front of Jason, causing him to relapse.
 Lip blames Fiona for both incidents and angrily kicks her out of the house.

 Following the fallout between her and Lip, Fiona begins attending AA meetings and is able to make amends with Lip and her former co-workers.
 Meanwhile, Lip discovers that Tami is pregnant, and contemplates whether he will be a good father.
 Fiona briefly reunites with Max, who offers to buy her out of her $100,000 investment.
 Now with a chance to get her life back on track, Fiona decides she needs a fresh start and announces her plans to leave Chicago.
 She visits Ian in prison, who is supportive of her decision.
 Fiona also shares a brief moment with Frank, who thanks her for taking care of the kids following Monica's departure.
+Fiona angrily replies that she didn't just 'help' but did it all.
+Frank shrugs this off by saying 'If you sleep better believing that....'

 The Gallaghers plan a goodbye party for Fiona, but she departs before the party begins.
 Debbie finds an envelope of $50,000 that Fiona left on the kitchen fridge.
 Fiona hops on a plane going to an unknown destination, finally ready to start her life anew.